-Being on report is a formal warning about academic progress and is intended both to demonstrate the College's concerns that the student may not be working as well as they could, and to help the student improve their academic performance.
+Being on report is a formal warning about academic progress and is intended both to demonstrate the College's concerns that the student may not be working as well as they could or have other difficulties which they should be addressing, and to help the student improve their academic performance.
 The student will be sent a letter clearly explaining what improvements or changes are expected, either in terms of rules to be observed or of levels of performance and/or targets to be achieved.
-The letter will also warn the student that failure to make the requisite improvements or changes may result in the next step of the Academic Disciplinary Procedure (Probation) and that a breach of the terms of probation could, after reference to an Academic Review Hearing, lead to severe penalties including expulsion from the College.
+The letter will also warn the student that failure to make the requisite improvements or changes may result in the next step of the Academic Progress Support Procedure (Probation) and that a breach of the terms of probation could, after reference to an Academic Review Hearing, lead to severe penalties including expulsion from the College.
 This letter will be kept on the student's file.
 They will be given a timeframe to make these changes/improvements and a meeting will be arranged for them with the Principal in order to discuss their general situation.